-We would like to thank all our sponsors and a special thanks to our Platinum and Gold sponsors!
+We would like to thank all of our sponsors including our Platinum and Gold sponsors!
 Without all of them, this event would not be possible.
-Thanks so much for all your contributions to this special event!
+Thanks so much for your contributions to this event!

-Below is the agenda for each day of our Fall Forum, 2020.
+Below is the agenda for each day of our Fall Forum.
 We look forward to seeing you there!
 The link to the presentation materials will be sent to registered participants.

 CONTINUING EDUCATION CREDITS